zeyadsalah22/Design-Patterns/README.md

     - [State Pattern Code](https://github.com/zeyadsalah22/Design-Patterns/blob/main/Behavioral%20Design%20Patterns/src/state_pattern.java)

 9. **Strategy Pattern**
     - **Explanation**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-This pattern lets the algorithm vary independently from the clients that use it.
+This pattern lets the algorithm vary independently of the clients that use it.
     - **Main Points**:
       - Strategies are easily replaceable and interchangeable by clients at runtime.
-      - Applies single responsibility and open-closed principles, where each strategy is isolated in separate class and we can easily add new ones.
+      - Applies single responsibility and open-closed principles, where each strategy is isolated in separate class, and we can easily add new ones.
       - One of the gang of four(GOF).
       - Promotes object collaboration.
     - **Components**: